Erickddp/My_web/README.md

 # My_web
-This is my primer website on git and
+This is my first website on git.